vnetcon/curvy/README.md

 In the spa example there are three files
 * index.html that includes sidebar.html.
 * sidebar.html.
-This takes care of hiding/showing divs that are included in this file
+This takes care of hiding/showing divs that are included in this file.
+To keep demo simple this file includes all the css, html and javascript code.
 * home-content.html.
 An example file that is included in sidebar.html
 * about-content.html.
 An other example file that is included in sidebar.html